k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### Fabric Transactions

-The Fabric System of Record (SOR) functionality enables running a single transaction on a specific [LU table](/articles/06_LU_tables/01_LU_tables_overview.md) of the [Instance ID](/articles/01_fabric_overview/02_fabric_glossary.md#instance-id) or on the (common) Reference table.
-This functionality enables Fabric to become the master of the data rather than [syncing data](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) from external systems.
-This way, Fabric can get transaction feeds and update a related Instance IDs or Common table accordingly.
-Always start a transaction using **BEGIN** command before running the Insert, Update or Delete commands, and use **COMMIT** or **ROLLBACK** commands to commit or rollback the updates.
+The Fabric System of Record (SOR) functionality enables running a single transaction on a specific [LU table](/articles/06_LU_tables/01_LU_tables_overview.md) of the [Instance ID](/articles/01_fabric_overview/02_fabric_glossary.md#instance-id) or on a (common) Reference table.
+When this functionality is used, Fabric becomes the master of the data rather than [syncing data](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) from external systems.
+This way, Fabric can get transaction feeds and update a related Instance ID or Common table accordingly.
+Always start a transaction with a **BEGIN** command before running INSERT, UPDATE or DELETE commands, and use **COMMIT** or **ROLLBACK** commands to commit or rollback the updates.

 Fabric has a set of commands to support the SOR functionality: